 The ranch is also the site of the César E. Chávez National Monument which includes a memorial garden where the late labor leader was laid to rest, a conference and education center, and a small desert garden.
 The ranch and national monument were designated as National Historic Landmarks in 2012 by President Barack Obama.

-The Pilgrimage is scheduled during a critical juncture in our nation’s social and political affairs in which anti-immigrant rhetoric, emboldened by the Federal Administration, threatens the hard-fought civil rights and liberties of Latinos, immigrants and farm workers.
+The free Pilgrimage was scheduled during a critical juncture in our nation’s social and political affairs in which anti-immigrant rhetoric, emboldened by the Federal Administration, threatens the hard-fought civil rights and liberties of Latinos, immigrants and farm workers.